vshantam/Gender-classification-Artificial-Neural-Nets/README.md

 It is clearly observable that <b>categorical accuracy</b> and <b>binary accuracy</b> are the most dominant one , hence giving the better results.

+# 9 New Predictions

+Now , we have a trained clasifier which can be used to predict the gender of audio files which is new (unseen).The trained classifier is saved in the folder called classifer.

+ i am using a simple terminal based interface to use the pre trained classfier to predict the new values .

+snapshots: